deepakdeepu000/deepakdeepu000/README.md

 ## 🚀 About Me

-Hey there! 👋 I'm a cloud architect and DevOps engineer with a knack for designing scalable, secure, and efficient cloud solutions.
-I love working with AWS and have spent quite some time optimizing cloud infrastructures to develop and sharpen my skills, making deployments rock solid.

-I've also delved into DevOps, learning to automate pipelines and optimize workflows using tools like Jenkins, Git, Docker, and Ansible.
-Currently, I'm expanding my horizons by studying React aiming to deepen my full-stack development skills and build interactive web applications.
+Hey there! 👋 I'm an **ML Engineer** with a strong foundation in **Cloud Architecture** and **DevOps**.
+I specialize in bridging the gap between model development and production deployment, ensuring that AI solutions are not just accurate but also scalable, secure, and cost-efficient.

+My expertise lies in building **Generative AI** applications (RAG pipelines, LLMs) and deploying them on cloud platforms like **AWS** and **OCI**.
+I leverage my DevOps background—using tools like **Docker, Jenkins, and Kubernetes**—to automate training pipelines and optimize inference infrastructure.

+Currently, I am focused on:
+*   **Machine Learning:** Developing NLP models, RAG systems with LangChain/Vector DBs, and fine-tuning LLMs.
+*   **MLOps:** Automating model deployment and monitoring using AWS SageMaker and CI/CD pipelines.
+*   **Full Stack AI:** Integrating models into React/Node.js applications for real-world impact.

-Always eager to learn and tackle new challenges, I’m excited about exploring how cloud technologies and modern web development can create impactful solutions.
-Let’s connect and build something innovative together!
+Always eager to learn, I’m excited about exploring the intersection of **Deep Learning** and **Cloud Infrastructure** to build the next generation of intelligent applications.
+Let’s connect!

 <div align="center">
   <img src="https://techstack-generator.vercel.app/java-icon.svg" alt="icon" width="50" height="50" />